Lille Strandstræde 18: 18th century

 The site was formerly part of a much larger property, listed in Copenhagen's first cadastre of 1689 as NNo.
 26 in St. Ann's East Quarter.
 It was owned by Jens Broch at that time.
-This property was later divided into a number of smaller properties.
+This property was divided into a number of smaller properties in around 1730.
+In 1731, it belonged to Hans Friederich Lange.
+He operated a brewery on the site.

 The property now known as Lille Strandstræde 18 was listed in the new cadastre of 1756 as No. 98 and belonged to brewer Iver Christian Qvist at that time.

 Peter Andreas Valentin

-The property was home to 16 residents in two households at the time of the 1898 census.
-Peter Andreas Valentin, a brewer and grocer (hørkræmmer) resided in the building with his wife Anna Rebekka Bringe, their two children (aged two and five), three employees and one maid.
+The property was home to 16 residents in two households at the time of the 1787 census.
+Peter Andreas Valentin, a brewer and grocer (hørkræmmer), resided in the building with his wife Anna Rebekka Bringe, their two children (aged two and five), three employees and one maid.
 Hans Jacob Hiorth, a judge in Hof- og Stadsretten, resided in the building with his wife Helena, two daughters (aged 10 and 22), one male servant, one female cook and one maid.

 Vanentin's property was home to a total of 30 residents at the 1801 census.
 Valentin now with title of Regiment Quarter Master, resided in the building with his wife, their now four children (aged three to 19), a brewer, a brewer's assistant, a caretaker and a maid.
-Adam Christopher Knuth, a chamberlain, resided in the building with his wife Sophie Magdalene Knuth, their six children (aged four to 17), a male instructor, a female French teacher (Francoise=, two chamber maids (kammerjomfru and jomfru), a housekeeper, a male servant and a maid.
+Adam Christopher Knuth, a chamberlain, resided in the building with his wife Sophie Magdalene Knuth, their six children (aged four to 17), a male instructor, a female French teacher (Francoise), two chamber maids (kammerjomfru and jomfru), a housekeeper, a male servant and a maid.